A quick guide to visiting South Molle Island in the Whitsundays. Includes how to get here, what to expect, and photography from my trip.

 The best anchorage location in the bay is just beside these buoys.
 The stretching cliffs of Spion Kop provide good protection but can generate some powerful bullets in high winds.

-South Molle Island
+What to Expect When Visiting South Molle Island

 South Molle Island has three tall points and is surrounded by hilly grasslands.
 There are several secluded bays with fringing reefs to explore.

 Most travelers and backpackers tend to head straight for Whitsunday and Hamilton Islands.
-However, if you have the time and want an entire tropical island to yourselves, then make sure you stop-by at South Molle Island.
+However, if you have the time and want an entire tropical island to yourselves, then make sure you stop by at South Molle Island.

-South Molle Island Abandoned Resort
+Exploring the South Molle Island Abandoned Resort

 The once bustling resort in Bauer Bay is now completely abandoned.
 The South Molle Island resort was destroyed during Cyclone Debbie in 2016.